 The court cannot refer the suit to mediation unless, on the request of the other party, a hearing is held and the court finds that a preponderance of the evidence does not support the objection.
 When a suit is referred to mediation, the court must order appropriate measures be taken to ensure the physical and emotional safety of the party who filed the objection—including that the parties not be required to have face-to-face contact and that the parties be placed in separate rooms during mediation.

-Under Texas Civil Practice and Remedies Code § 154.073(b), any record made at an alternative dispute resolution procedure is confidential, and the participants or the third party facilitating the procedure cannot be required to testify in any proceedings relating to or arising out of the matter in dispute or be subject to process requiring disclosure of confidential information or data relating to or arising out of the matter in dispute.
+Under Texas Civil Practice and Remedies Code § 154.073(b), any record made at an alternative dispute resolution procedure is confidential, and the participants or the third party facilitating the procedure cannot be required to testify in any proceedings relating to or arising out of the matter in dispute or be subject to the process requiring disclosure of confidential information or data relating to or arising out of the matter in dispute.

 Texas Mediation Resources